pvchaumier/IIC3253/tarea1/README.md

 ### CHOICES AND ASUMPTIONS :

 In the implementation, we make several asumptions/choices:
-- the discs turn by adding the number of rotation (if A -> C and B -> Z... after the rotation, B -> D and C -> A ..-
+- the discs turn by adding the number of rotation (if A -> C and B -> Z... after the rotation, B -> D and C -> A ..)
-- the punctuation signs are not interpreted and are deleted and won't be rendered.
+- the punctuation signs are not interpreted and are deleted and won'tbe rendered.
 - all the letters of the input are lower cases
-- the disc1 turns after each letter, the disc2 turns each 26 letters
-   and the disc3 turns after each 26*26 letters.
+- the disc1 turns after each letter, the disc2 turns each 26 letters and the disc3 turns after each 26*26 letters.
 I have read that some implementation of the machine add a turn to the second disc when the  third rotate but as I have seen a lot of sources not mentionning it, I choose not to implemente it.

 ### HOW TO USE :
 - to test :
   * uncomment the unittest line
   * launch the program without any cli argument
   * command : python enigma.py

 - to use :
   * comment the unittest line if it is not
   * launch the program with all the arguments as follow : python enigma.py path_disco1 path_disco2 path_disco3 path_plugboard
   * ex :
     python enigma.py disco1.txt disco2.txt disco3.txt patch_panel_ejemplo.txt

 rq: in the assignment, it is said that the reflector is fixed and thus is
     not one of the command line argument.
 To change it, one simply need to